National Site of Recognition

 The National Site of Recognition is part of the broader package of support under the Australian Thalidomide Survivors Support Program.

-We have established a steering committee to help guide decisions about the location, design and dedication of the site.
-The steering committee acts on behalf of thalidomide survivors, their families, friends, and carers.
+A steering committee was formed to help guide decisions about the location, design and dedication of the National Site of Recognition.